 NOTE: If the joint is not perfectly snug after assembly and you want to get rid of the gaps you can put some paste created from glue and wood sawdust into the gaps between the joints.
 Sand it and the gaps will be gone.
 It is always good to keep some wood sawdust stored in the shop.

-So, this is the castle joint (three-way joint).
+So, this is the castle joint (3 way wood joint).
 Despite how complicated it looks it is actually quite a simple joint and easy to learn.
 So, a good candidate from the field of woodworking joinery to start with.